olivecai/robotarm-complexity-2025/notes/roughnotes.md

 - beforehand, compute the central differences for n number of jacobians, and for ANY trajectory or goal we want, we will use max n jacobians

 We can sit on these ideas and shift gears to real experiments.

+# June 25

+Past week and a bit had been focusing on Ros and Docker, etc, but it has taken a bit of time and I want to focus back on the mathematical analysis part....

+Let's assume we HAVE the spectral radius everywhere...

+Then if we indicate we want to take on a certain trajectory, can we... get the jacobian of the final destination and

+bayesian opt: query around datapoints, select next datapoint - gaussian processes